Anthony Casso: Fugitive

-On July 29, 1991, due to a tipoff from an unidentified Lucchese insider, Amuso was arrested and Casso was secured the de facto boss of the family.
-It has been speculated that Casso himself was the source for the leak, as only a few people were privy to Amuso's location.
-This theory is contradicted, however, by Carlo, who states that Casso was not only determined to find out who betrayed Amuso and kill them, but that Casso also immediately sent the $250,000 that was due to Amuso to his wife in a shoe box.
+On July 29, 1991, due to a tipoff from an unidentified Lucchese insider, Amuso was arrested and Casso became the de facto boss of the family.
+It has been speculated that Casso himself was the source of the leak, as only a few people were privy to Amuso's location.
+This theory is contradicted by Carlo, who states that Casso was not only determined to find out who betrayed Amuso and kill them, but that he immediately sent $250,000 that was due to Amuso's wife in a shoe box.
 Casso, according to Carlo, had no desire to be boss of the Lucchese family and attempted to arrange for Amuso's escape from federal custody after his arrest.
-To the disappointment of Casso and the Lucchese capos, Amuso refused to leave prison out of fear for his life.
-As a result, the Lucchese capos asked Casso to take over as acting boss.
+To the disappointment of Casso and the Lucchese caporegimes, Amuso refused to leave prison out of fear for his life.
+As a result, the caporegimes asked Casso to take over as acting boss.
 Casso reluctantly accepted.

-By September 21, 1991, Alphonse D'Arco was certain that Amuso and Casso had marked him and his family for death.
-That afternoon, D'Arco telephoned the suburban Connecticut home of FBI Agent Robert Marston.
-D'Arco explained that his life was in danger and that the Lucchese family had started killing the entire families of suspected informers, which had never previously been allowed.
-After some hesitation, D'Arco finally told Agent Marston that he and his family were in hiding at his mother's house in Long Island.
-Later that night, D'Arco and his family entered WITSEC.
+By September 21, 1991, D'Arco was certain that Amuso and Casso had marked him and his family for death.
+That afternoon, he telephoned the Connecticut home of FBI Agent Robert Marston.
+D'Arco explained that his life was in danger and that Casso had started killing the entire families of suspected informers, which had never previously been allowed.
+After some hesitation, D'Arco told Marston that he and his family were in hiding at his mother's house in Long Island.
+Later that night, D'Arco and his family entered the witness protection program.

-The defections of both D'Arco and Chiodo opened the door for new murder indictments against Amuso and Casso.

-In a further violation of the Mafia's code, Chiodo's extended family in Brooklyn soon suffered retaliation from Amuso and Casso.
-On March 10, 1992, Vario Crew enforcer Michael Spinelli shot Chiodo's sister, Patricia Capozallo, while she was driving in Bensonhurst.
-Capozallo sustained bullet wounds in the arm, back and neck but survived.
+In a further violation of Mafia code, Chiodo's extended family in Brooklyn soon suffered retaliation from Amuso and Casso.
+On March 10, 1992, Lucchese enforcer Michael Spinelli shot Chiodo's sister, Patricia Capozallo, while she was driving in Bensonhurst.
+Capozallo sustained bullet wounds in the arm, back and neck, but survived.

 Also in 1993, Casso ordered George Zappola, Frank "Bones" Papagni, and Lucchese consigliere Frank Lastorino, to murder the Lucchese family's Bronx capo, Steven Crea.

 Meanwhile, investigators from the Brooklyn District Attorney's office were using new technology to trace the location of cell phones.
 Frank Lastorino, they found, was regularly calling a cell phone near Budd Lake, New Jersey.
 The DA's Office informed FBI Agent Richard Rudolph, who arranged for a Federal warrant allowing Lastorino's phone to be tapped.
 As FBI Agents listened in, they recognized Casso's voice.
 On January 19, 1993, Casso was arrested while coming out of the shower at the house he shared with his mistress, Rosemarie Billotti, in Mount Olive, New Jersey.

 As FBI Agents searched the house, they found a rifle, $340,000 in cash, a stack of FBI reports that had been provided to Amuso's defense attorneys, and meticulous paperwork about the inner workings of the Lucchese family.